 HumanEval

 HumanEval is a code-generation benchmark introduced by OpenAI in 2021 with the Codex paper.
-It evaluates whether a model can synthesize short Python functions from natural-language docstrings and pass hidden unit tests, making executable correctness a standard public measure for language models trained on code.
+It evaluates whether a model can synthesize short Python functions from natural-language docstrings and pass unit tests withheld from the prompt, making executable functional correctness a standard public measure for language models trained on code.

 Definition

 HumanEval is a benchmark for evaluating functional correctness in code generation.
-Each problem presents a Python function signature, docstring, and test cases.
-The model must complete the function so that it passes the tests.
-The original benchmark contains 164 hand-written programming problems.
+Each problem presents a Python function signature, a natural-language docstring, and a partial function body.
+The model must complete the function so that it passes the associated unit tests.
+The original benchmark contains 164 hand-written Python programming problems.

-The benchmark is narrower than software engineering.
-It does not ask a model to inspect a repository, update dependencies, review an architecture, or negotiate ambiguous requirements.
+The benchmark is much narrower than software engineering.
+It does not ask a model to inspect a repository, update dependencies, review an architecture, design an API, handle secrets, assess licensing, negotiate ambiguous requirements, or maintain code over time.
 Its importance is that it made code evaluation executable: a model answer was not just read by a judge, but run against tests.

 Origin